readium/ts-toolkit/project-goals.md

 Emphasis is on design efficiency, modularization, and code clarity.
 With the aim to achieve ease of maintenance and lower the barrier to entry for collaboration.
-Simplifed approaches with the least effort and resistance to be prioritized.
+Simplified approaches with the least effort and resistance to be prioritized.

 The project is rationalized by the large number of organizations looking at Readium or working with Readium with the intent to develop very similar publication viewer applications.